semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

   </tr></tbody>
 </table>

 ## Remediating true positives

+Remediate (or resolve) true positives in Semgrep Supply Chain through the following methods:

+* Update the dependency to a safe version that does not contain the vulnerability.
+* Remove the dependency and refactor all usages in the codebase.

 ### Updating the dependency

-Semgrep Supply Chain provides an update snippet you can copy and use to create a pull or merge request.
+Semgrep Supply Chain provides a snippet you can copy to update the dependency.
 Click on the **Upgrade** button to view and copy the snippet.
 When the pull or merge request is merged into the codebase, Semgrep Supply Chain detects that the finding is no longer present and updates the vulnerability's status to **Fixed**.

+### Removing the dependency and refactoring code

+Another method to remediate vulnerabilities is to remove the dependency entirely and refactor code.
+Upon merging any dependency removals, Semgrep Supply Chain scans the PR or MR, detects the changes in your lockfile, and updates the status to **Fixed**.

 ### Tracking the remediation process

 Semgrep Supply Chain enables you to track the progress of your remediation by providing fields for the following:

 * **Jira issue tracker**.
 This is the **card icon** seen in the vulnerability's entry.
 * **Pull or merge request (PR or MR) link**.
 This is the **merge icon** seen in the vulnerability's entry.

 Copy the PR or MR link or Jira issue link to the corresponding field.
 This changes the vulnerability's status to **In progress**.

-### Removing the dependency and refactoring code

-Another method to remediate vulnerabilities is to remove the dependency entirely and refactor code.
-Upon merging any dependency removals, Semgrep Supply Chain scans the PR or MR, detects the changes in your lockfile, and updates the status to **Fixed**.

 ## Ignoring vulnerabilities

 To ignore a vulnerability:

-1. **Optional:** Filter vulnerabilities to apply criteria for a group findings to ignore.
+1. **Optional:** Filter vulnerabilities to apply criteria for a group of findings to ignore.
 2. Click on the vulnerability's **Ignore **button.
 A drop-down menu appears.
 3. Click the reason for ignoring.

-## Appendix: Other helpful data points
+## Additional data points

 ### Viewing historical scan data